 The signature drinks of the Caribbean are rum and rum punch, and Grenada is no exception.
 With three distilleries producing a range of good-quality rums, connoisseurs are quite spoiled for choice.
 Clarke’s Court Estate produces a range of blended rums and rum punches including the very popular Old Grog.
 Westerhall Estate also has a nice selection of blended rums, including its fabled Jack Iron.

 But the River Antoine Estate is probably the island’s most famous.
 One of the oldest distilleries in the Caribbean, it claims to have been working non stop since the 18th century and is still using the same machinery and processes.
 Pure cane rum is produced from the sugarcane that is cultivated on its own estate.
 Its Rivers rums are also a very popular range though very strong – one is too strong to be allowed on airplanes.

-For more information on holidays in Grenada, check out Paul Crask’s comprehensive guide:
+For more information, check out Paul Crask’s comprehensive guide to Grenada: